A Beach Resort for a Company off-site - Yay or Nay?

 The verdict

-A beach resort for a corporate retreat wouldn’t be my first pick.
+A beach resort for a company off-site wouldn’t be my first pick.
 First of all, not everyone’s a beach person.
 If the weather’s poor, then no one’s a beach person.
 Plus, the secluded nature of all-inclusive resorts can be limiting when it comes to cultural experiences.
 Working with local vendors to maximize the authenticity of a destination is one of the best parts of travel.
 Working closely with small businesses is an additional perk for both parties.

 If you do indeed decide to bring your team to a beach resort, work closely with a hotel that has experience in corporate gatherings.
 They’ll know how to structure an experience that caters to all kinds of preferences so everyone on your team is a happy camper.